Package 'svBase'

 Description

 The Tidyverse defines a coherent set of tools to manipulate data frames that use a non-standard evaluation and sometimes require extra care.
-These functions, like mutate() or summarise() are defined in the {dplyr} and {tidyr} packages.
-The {collapse} package proposes a couple of functions with similar interface, but with different and much faster code.
-For instance, fselect() is similar to select(), or fsummarise() is similar to summarise().
-Not all functions are implemented, arguments and argument names differ, and the behavior may be very different, like frename() which uses old_name = new_name, while rename() uses new_name = old_name!
+These functions, like dplyr::mutate() or dplyr::summarise() are defined in the {dplyr} and {tidyr} packages.
+The {collapse} package provides a couple of functions with similar interface, but with different and much faster code.
+For instance, collapse::fselect() is similar to dplyr::select(), or collapse::fsummarise() is similar to dplyr::summarise().
+Not all functions are implemented, arguments and argument names differ, and the behavior may be very different, like collapse::frename() which uses old_name = new_name, while dplyr::rename() uses new_name = old_name!
 The speedy functions all are prefixed with an "s", like smutate(), and build on the work initiated in {collapse} to propose a series of paired functions with the tidy ones.
-So, smutate() and mutate() are "speedy" and 'tidy" counterparts and they are used in a very similar, if not identical way.
+So, smutate() and dplyr::mutate() are "speedy" and "tidy" counterparts and they are used in a very similar, if not identical way.
 This notation using a "s" prefix is there to draw the attention on their particularities.
 Their classes are function and speedy_fn.
 Avoid mixing tidy, speedy and non-tidy/speedy functions in the same pipeline.
 This is a global page to present all the speedy functions in one place.
 It is not meant to be a clear and detailed help page of all individual "s" functions.
 Please, refer to the corresponding help page of the non-"s" paired function for more details!
 You can use the {svMisc}'s .?smutate syntax to go to the help page of the non-"s" function with a message.

 Usage